Workit Health’s Co-Founder and Co-CEO Lisa McLaughlin is proud to be speaking at the Precision Medicine World Conference Michigan on June 6-7.

 Q: What need is Workit Health addressing?

 A: Drug overdoses killed more Americans last year than were lost during the entire Vietnam War (69,000).
-Workit Health provides a rapid access opioid program that ensures that patients all over the country in need of immediate access to care for their addictive behaviors can acquire low-cost evidence-based treatment and recover from the comfort of their own homes through telehealth.
-We meet patients where they are using a harm reduction model that is science-based but has formerly been under-delivered due to the research to practice divide.
+Workit Health provides a rapid access opioid program.
+This ensures that patients all over the country— people in need of immediate access to care for their addictive behaviors—can acquire low-cost evidence-based treatment.
+They can recover from the comfort of their own homes through telehealth.
+We meet patients where they are, using a harm reduction model.
+This model is science-based but has formerly been under-delivered due to the research to practice divide.

 Q: What are the products and/or services Workit Health offers/develops to address this need?
 What makes Workit Health unique?

-A: Workit Health provides an integrated wrap-around program for individuals struggling with opioid use, utilizing a hybrid in-person / telehealth model of care.
+A: Workit Health provides an integrated wrap-around program for individuals struggling with opioid use.
+We utilize a hybrid model of care that combines in-person care with telehealth.
 In addition to receiving Medication-Assisted Treatment with buprenorphine, patients receive holistic intensive outpatient care through a comprehensive online program credentialed by the Joint Commission.
 We are a next generation digital medicine clinic that empowers patients to recover on their terms.
-We differentiate as the only patient-led licensed telehealth program that uses an innovative home-based induction model to treat patients with Opioid Use Disorder.
+We stand out as the only patient-led licensed telehealth program that uses an innovative home-based induction model to treat patients with Opioid Use Disorder.

 A: I spearhead business development and clinical partnerships at Workit Health.

-Now that we’re establishing claims-based care for the Workit Program through partnerships with health care plans, it’s thrilling to be instrumental in ensuring that patients who need care for addiction can access Workit through a google search and have the program reimbursed by their existing coverage.
+Now that we’re establishing claims-based care for the Workit Program through partnerships with health care plans, it’s thrilling to be instrumental in ensuring that patients who need care for addiction can access Workit through a google search, and have the program reimbursed by their existing coverage.
 We are entering an era of open recovery where the plagues of treatment center deserts and waitlists are quickly becoming obsolete.
-We’ve been losing so many for so long to programs that don’t meet patients where they are with a harm reduction approach.
-Its deeply gratifying to be part of the solution, especially because we are a team of patients-as-designers who have lived through these gaps in care personally and plodded through to successful recovery in treatment cohorts where our friends have not been as lucky.
+We’ve been losing so many for so long to programs that don’t use a harm reduction approach to meet patients where they are.
+Its deeply gratifying to be part of the solution.
+Especially because we are a team of patients-as-designers who have lived through these gaps in care personally, and plodded through to successful recovery in treatment cohorts where our friends have not been as lucky.

-Q: When thinking about Workit Health and the domain Workit Health is working in, what are some of the recent breakthroughs that are propelling the field forward and how will they impact healthcare?
+Q: When thinking about Workit Health and the domain in which Workit Health is working, what are some of the recent breakthroughs that are propelling the field forward, and how will they impact healthcare?

-A: The opioid epidemic has forced the recovery field to look hard at longstanding community based care models (traditional outpatient, 12 step) that have been effective for some cases but aren’t enough to constitute a comprehensive response to a public health crisis that’s filling morgues to capacity and flooding the foster care system.
-This has led to nationwide efforts to get physicians trained and waivered across a variety of medical specialties to provide Medication-Assisted Treatment to patients in primary and urgent care settings.
-Emergency-room initiated treatment models are emerging that are meeting patients in place and getting them started on a program of recovery.
+A: The opioid epidemic has forced the recovery field to look hard at longstanding community-based care models (traditional outpatient, 12 step).
+These options have been effective for some case, but aren’t enough to constitute a comprehensive response to a public health crisis that’s filling morgues to capacity and flooding the foster care system.
+This has led to nationwide efforts to get physicians across a variety of medical specialties trained and waivered to provide Medication-Assisted Treatment to patients in primary and urgent care settings.
+Emergency room-initiated treatment models are emerging that are meeting patients in place and getting them started on a program of recovery.

 Q: What are the short-term challenges that Workit Health and its peers are facing?